mojolicious/mojo.js/docs/Rendering.md

 await ctx.notFound();
 ```

-Render a not found response in the appropriate format.
-Uses content negotiation to delegate to more specific exception
+Render a not found response in the appropriate format by delegating to more specific exception helpers for HTTP and
-helpers for HTTP and WebSockets.
+WebSockets.

 ##### `txtException`